-To qualify for an associate’s degree, a student must be admitted to a degree or certificate program, complete the program requirements as identified in the Degree Audit curriculum, attain at least a 2.0 cumulative and program GPA, and submit a petition to graduate.
+To qualify for an associate’s degree, a student must be admitted to a degree program, complete the program requirements as identified in the Degree Audit curriculum, attain at least a 2.0 cumulative and program GPA, and submit a petition to graduate.
 Completion is defined as earning the grade A, B, C, D, or S for any course.
 An earned D may not count toward graduation, depending on program and/or division policies.

 Students seeking the degree Associate of Applied Business (AAB), Associate of Applied Science (AAS), Associate of Individualized Study (AIS), or Associate of Technical Study (ATS), Bachelor of Applied Science (BAS), or Bachelor of Science in Nursing (BSN) should consult the curriculum for their program, published elsewhere in this Catalog, to determine how the general education requirements should be met.
 Individual degree programs may require students to complete program-specified general education courses, or may permit students to choose some general education elective courses.

 Transfer credit for social sciences or humanities courses completed at another institution, in disciplines not listed below, may be applied toward Cincinnati State graduation requirements, with the program chair's and division dean’s permission.

 As part of the graduation requirements for the Associate of Applied Business (AAB), Associate of Applied Science (AAS), Associate of Individualized Study (AIS), and Associate of Technical Study (ATS), and Bachelor of Applied Science (BAS), and Bachelor of Science in Nursing (BSN) degrees, a student must complete at least 15 credit hours in general education areas, distributed as follows:

 |Arts/Humanities, Natural Sciences, and Social Sciences